 On-campus recruitment (OCR) is a campaign whereby organizations come on campus in the fall to actively recruit McGill students who will be graduating in the spring.
+This year campus recruitment will be conducted virtually for information sessions and career fairs.
 These organizations tend to be, but are not limited to, the Consulting, Finance, Engineering, and Information Technology sectors.
 Summer positions are also available through OCR and are normally offered in the winter semester.
 The competition is high, so read the information below for what to expect and how to prepare.

 Who Should Participate